ross-claytor-aws/bedrock-ai-assistant/README.md

 After deployment, configure URL rewriting in your Amplify app.

-### Configure redirects
+### URL rewrites

-Lambda functions with streaming responses require a function URL, such as `https://XXXXXX.lambda-url.REGION.on.aws/`.
-Using URL rewriting in Amplify hides this URL behind your app's domain, preventing CORS issues.
-Instead of directly calling the Lambda URL, your application will communicate via `https://XXXXXX.amplifyapp.com/chat/*`, with access tokens verified during Lambda execution.
-For additional security, consider using a WAF (Web Application Firewall), see [section below](#security).
+To use Lambda functions with streaming responses, you'll need a function URL, such as `https://XXXXXX.lambda-url.REGION.on.aws/`.
+By configuring URL rewriting in AWS Amplify, you can mask this URL behind your app's domain, which helps to avoid CORS issues.
+This means your application will interact with `https://XXXXXX.amplifyapp.com/chat/*` instead of directly accessing the Lambda URL.
+Access tokens will be verified during Lambda execution.
+For enhanced security, consider implementing a Web Application Firewall (WAF) as detailed in the [security section](#security).

+To configure URL rewrites:

+1. In the Amplify console, go to the `Hosting` section and select `Rewrites and redirects`.
-To configure, navigate to `Rewrites and redirects` under `Hosting` in the Amplify console.
-Click `Manage redirects` and then `Open text editor`.
-Add the following configuration:
+2. Click on `Manage redirects`, then choose `Open text editor`.
+3. Insert the following configuration:

 ```json
 [